 - Toss garlic powder, onion powder, oregano, chili powder, cumin, and salt with shrimp in a bowl.

-- Heat 1 1/2 tbsp oil in cast iron skillet.
-When smoking add peppers and onions.
-Cook until they are starting to be charred in spots and softened, about 5 minutes.
+- Heat 1 ½ tablespoons oil in cast iron skillet.
+When oil smokes, add peppers and onions.
+Cook until they start to char in spots and soften, about 5 minutes.
 Transfer to plate.

-- Add remaining 1/2 tbsp oil.
+- Add remaining ½ tablespoon oil to skillet.
 Add shrimp and cook until just pink and opaque, about 2-3 minutes on each side.
 Return peppers and onions to pan and stir.

 - Paleo or Whole30: Omit tortillas, serve with cauliflower rice.